-SpaceX capsule with 4 astronauts closes in on space station
+SpaceX capsule with 4 astronauts reaches space station

 CAPE CANAVERAL, Fla.
-(AP) — SpaceX’s newly launched capsule with four astronauts closed in Monday on the International Space Station, their new home until spring.
+(AP) — SpaceX’s newly launched capsule with four astronauts arrived Monday at the International Space Station, their new home until spring.

-The Dragon capsule was due at the orbiting lab late Monday night, following a 27-hour, completely automated flight from NASA’s Kennedy Space Center.
+The Dragon capsule pulled up and docked late Monday night, following a 27-hour, completely automated flight from NASA’s Kennedy Space Center.

+“Oh, what a good voice to hear,” space station astronaut Kate Rubins called out when the Dragon’s commander, Mike Hopkins, first made radio contact.
+The linkup occurred 262 miles (422 kilometers) above Idaho.

 This is the second astronaut mission for SpaceX.
-But it’s the first time Elon Musk’s company is delivering a crew for a full half-year station stay.
+But it’s the first time Elon Musk’s company delivered a crew for a full half-year station stay.
 The two-pilot test flight earlier this year lasted two months.

 The three Americans and one Japanese astronaut will remain at the orbiting lab until their replacements arrive on another Dragon in April.
 And so it will go, with SpaceX — and eventually Boeing — transporting astronauts to and from the station for NASA.